Some Notes from Jon and Paul

 Unless travelling a distance, cycle is the best way to get to The Guide Dog.
 Several bus routes serve Bevois Valley Rd [= BVR] or Lodge Rd (or, more distantly, The Avenue: the Middle St / Southcliff Rd stop is nearer than Stag Gates / Lodge Rd).
 Walking or cycling is the only practical way to get from St Denys Station.

 Note that the two short roads leading off BVR to The Dog are not vehicle-accessible.
 Potentially, there is plenty of street-parking nearby, but most is residential, and in demand at night.
 A sharp-eyed attender at our first meet noticed that the usual "Mon – Sat 8am – 6pm" times for limited parking are absent from the local signs.
 I have checked this with the Council and IT IS AN ERROR.
 You can park free in residential zones (and all the spaces described) after 6pm.
 Local word is that the student population make it "impossible" to park at night in areas 1a & 1b.
-After three meetings when they've been back in residence, I haven't found a problem yet, and have always parked that near the pub.
+After several meetings when they've been back in residence, I haven't found a problem yet, and have always parked that near the pub.

 Until you're familiar with the best spots, try this route: